 I mean, go ahead and hit me with a couple of other cases.

-You would think that with some of the weirdness you're describing, it would have caused other investigators, paranormal type people at this point, to jump in and begin investigating and looking for signs of Bigfoot or some wolfman or God knows what.
+You would think that with some of the weirdness you're describing, it would have caused other investigators, paranormal-type people at this point, to jump in and begin investigating and looking for signs of Bigfoot or some wolfman or God knows what.

-So, proceed.
+So proceed.

-I'm told you have a lot of cases and I'm interested in how weird they really are.
+I'm told you have a lot of cases, and I'm interested in how weird they really are.

-They're in the motor home of their dad, they stop at the monument, and the girl gets out with her mom and they go to the restroom.
+And the girl gets out with her mom, and they go to the restroom.

-The mom goes to the restroom and so does the girl.
+The mom goes to the restroom, and so does the girl.

 The girl leaves early to go back to the motorhome.